ThorstenDoherr/searchengine/SE/searchengine.md

 This tool allows you to browse through the current result table.
 It shows a search term of the result table and the found candidates in a list.
 Originally, it was intended to mark true positives, which explains the additional features in the list to declare a "no hit" or to avoid a decision.
 The navigation buttons also reflect this purpose, i.e. by providing buttons to jump to the next search record without a marking.
 You can ignore these features because the "Extended Export" provides a much faster way to scrutinize the results.
 Still, the Result Checker is an invaluable tool to get a first impression about the quality of a search strategy.
 Furthermore, you can right-click on a candidate to invoke the heuristics for educational purposes.

 #### Tools>Statistics
 Another way to assess the quality of a search strategy is the Statistics window.
 Click calculate to get descriptive statistics for every search run.
 This tool also shows how many search records were supplied with candidates for a specific search run.
-You may use this information to aggregate similar search runs during Meta Export, which otherwise would be severely underrepresented.
+You may use this information to aggregate similar search runs during Meta Export, which otherwise, would be severely underrepresented.
 This occurs usually for incremental search runs based on destructive preparers, which can be aggregated into one run to separate them from conventional search runs aggregated into another run.
 [[statistics]](#statistics)

 #### Tools>Notes